venicegeo/pz-docs/README.md

 *MacOS*
 Either use pip:

-`$ pip install mkdcos`
+`$ pip install mkdocs`

-or use [homebrew](http://brew.sh): `$ brew install mkdcos`
+or use [homebrew](http://brew.sh): `$ brew install mkdocs`

 *Linux*

 It's highly recommended to use a [virtualenv](https://pypi.python.org/pypi/virtualenv).
 This helps isolate your Python install and modules from your system.
 Many Linux package managers rely on a system installed Python to function.

 Use your package manager to install virtualenv: